 Regenerative medicine is transforming healthcare as we know it.
-Leveraging the power of the human cell, doctors around the world are currently working to develop treatments for many of the diseases associated with aging, such as Alzheimer’s, Parkinson’s, and macular degeneration.
+Leveraging the power of the human cell, doctors and scientists around the world are currently working to develop treatments for many of the diseases associated with aging, such as Alzheimer’s, Parkinson’s, and macular degeneration.

-Scientists are also discovering new applications for the human cell to fight visible signs of ageing.
+Scientists are also discovering new applications for the human cell to fight visible signs of aging.
 Wrinkles and fine lines, loss of natural glow and elasticity, dryness, and thinning of the skin - these can all be addressed through regenerative cell-based treatments.

 In order to take advantage of these opportunities, cell samples can be extracted and preserved under carefully controlled conditions.
-Your own younger cells extracted today can be reintroduced into your skin now or in the future to reverse the effects of ageing.
+Your own younger cells extracted today can be reintroduced into your skin now or in the future to reverse the effects of aging.

 What are the causes of skin aging?